(Revised post originally published on February 29, 2016)

 and the Roy Rosenzweig Center for History and New Media (George Mason University).

-Issued nearly half a century ago, the list of grievances reads as if it could have been written last week.
+Issued half a century ago, the list of grievances reads as if it could have been written last week.